2019 Elizabethtown Heritage Craft Show

 Winters Heritage House Volunteer Committees – Hand quilted items, natural crafts and traditional holiday items.

-Basket Auction – Bid on baskets containing assorted items from local merchants.
+Basket Auction – Bid on baskets containing fun themed items from local merchants.

 …..and the list is growing!